 Quick charts.
 Very little code.

-Compare multiple time series at once to see differences and similarities.
+Compare multiple time series at once to see differences and similarities between categories and groups.

-Maybe you want to see more than one things at once over time.
+Maybe you want to see more than one thing in a single view over time.

 Make it move.